 The conference will have several poster sessions, which offer attendees opportunity to see the latest research being conducted around the world.

-Individuals wishing to submit an organized symposium for consideration will be asked to submit an abstract of no more than 350 words summarizing the theme of the symposium, along with the short and long abstracts for each of the individual talks in the session.
+Individuals wishing to submit an organized symposium for consideration will be asked to submit a symposium description of no more than 350 words summarizing the theme of the symposium, along with the short and long abstracts for each of the individual talks in the session.